 The Lord Jesus revealed the pattern of the image to Sister Faustina during her vision in Płock, on the 22nd February, 1931 (Diary 47).
 Jesus is wearing a white garment.
 His right hand is raised in the gesture of blessing, the left one is touching the garment at the breast.
 From beneath the garment two large rays are emanating: one red, the other pale.
 At the bottom of the image there are the following words: Jesus, I trust in You.

 The risen Christ is clothed in a white garment.
 He is raising his right hand in the gesture of blessing.
 The description of the vision of the image does not state how high the hand is to be raised in the gesture of blessing.
 In the picture which was painted by Eugeniusz Kazimirowski and for which Rev. Sopoćko posed, Jesus’ right hand is raised only up to the shoulder due to the fact that this rite of blessing was in use at that time.
 As regards the 'Diary’, it does not matter at all if the hand is raised up to the shoulder or higher.
 What is important is that the right hand is raised in the gesture of blessing (Diary 47).

-What is vital to the Divine Mercy message, which Jesus conveyed by Sister Faustina, and what is also essential to the Divine Mercy image, was noted down in the 'Diary' – we are assured of this by what Jesus said to Sister Faustina at the end of her life: Be at peace, My daughter.
-This Work of mercy is Mine; there is nothing of you in it.
-It pleases Me that you are carrying out faithfully what I have commanded you to do, not adding or taking away a single word (Diary 1667).
+What is vital to the Divine Mercy message, which Jesus conveyed by Sister Faustina, and what is also essential to the Divine Mercy image, was noted down in the 'Diary’ – we are assured of this by what Jesus said to Sister Faustina at the end of her life: “Rest assured, daughter, this work of mercy is wholly Mine, not yours at all; I’m pleased that you are faithfully carrying out what I have asked of you, and that you’ve neither added nor taken away a single word” (Diary 1667).

 Theological meaning of the image